riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/sampler/attributes.rst.txt

 .. py:attribute:: Sampler.nwalkers

-    Number of walkers (equivalent of chains
+    Number of walkers (or chains) of the sampler.
+    It is set from the input argument :argument:`nwalkers`.
-    for Ensamble Sampler MCMC).
-It is automatically set to the length of :attr:`Sampler.pars_init_vec <DNNLikelihood.Sampler.pars_init_vec>` vector.
+    If the latter is ``None``, then it is automatically set to twice the number of dimensions of the :attr:`Sampler.logpdf <DNNLikelihood.Sampler.logpdf>` function (given by the
+    :attr:`Sampler.ndims <DNNLikelihood.Sampler.ndims>` attribute).

         - **type**: ``int``